processing/p5.js-web-editor/README.md

 ##Accessibility Guidelines

+Here is guide on [how to use the accessible editor](https://docs.google.com/document/d/11EjXltjy_h-hc70ba3fcoHAhssWAbwBaR-zVeHOEClg/edit#heading=h.sp0izb9407nu)

 The code for the p5.js web editor adheres to web accessibility standards.
 The following guidelines will help to ensure that accessibility continues to be a priority as development continues.

 **Code Structure**